 What happens if the projected misstatement exceeds tolerable misstatement?

 The sample does not provide a reasonable basis for concluding that the population is not materially misstated.
-The auditor must take action: request management to investigate and correct the misstatements, extend the audit testing (either by increasing the sample or performing alternative procedures), or consider the implications for the audit opinion.
+The auditor must take action: request management to investigate and correct the misstatements, extend the audit testing (either by increasing the sample or performing alternative procedures), consider the implications for the audit opinion, or combine these responses.

 Is monetary unit sampling always best?